 • Is it altruism or competition?
 Some researchers argue trees are not “helping” each other so much as fungi redirecting resources, or trees “eavesdropping” on fungal signals of nutrient or water availability.
 A model from Oxford suggests that “eavesdropping” (trees detecting what their neighbours are doing) may be more likely than active signalling.

-• Variation by species: Some tree species are more connected by networks of fungi than others.
+• Variation by species: Some tree species are more connected by networks of arbuscular fungi than others.
 Whether mixed woodlands benefit more is an area of active study.

 • Environmental limits: Drought, soil compaction, pollution, planting of non-native trees and disturbance all degrade fungal networks.
-Also, fungal disease can break connections or damage the roots of trees.

-Resilience to stress: During droughts, heat stress or pest outbreaks, trees with well-developed fungal connectivity may respond better, accessing water or nutrients beyond their own root zones, or benefitting from signals from other trees.
+• Resilience: During droughts, heat stress or pest outbreaks, trees with well-developed fungal connectivity may respond better, accessing water or nutrients beyond their own root zones, or benefitting from signals from other trees.

-Carbon storage and climate change mitigation: The UK’s forests hold billions of tonnes of CO₂ equivalent, much of that in soils.
+• Carbon storage and climate change mitigation: The UK’s forests hold billions of tonnes of CO₂ equivalent, much of that in soils.
 Healthy fungi help keep more carbon locked in soils.

-Restoration practices and tree planting: When planting or restoring woodlands, it’s not enough to plant trees; soil must contain healthy fungal communities and undergo minimal disturbance.
+• Restoration practices and tree planting: When planting or restoring woodlands, it’s not enough to plant trees; soil must contain healthy fungal communities and undergo minimal disturbance.

 Many different species of trees live in the mature woodland at Cannock Chase.

-What might be different in UK woodlands
+The scene in UK woodlands

 • In ancient woodlands, where soils remain less disturbed and there are veteran trees, fungal connections are probably well established and offer vital defense.
 These old mother trees serve as hubs, helping seedlings in shaded understoreys or poorer soils.
 Protecting all the trees in such woods from disturbance is important.